CrusaderSVK287/Spider-Solitaire/README.md

 # Spider-Solitaire

 Game of spider solitaire.
-How to play and feature explanation is accessible from the main menu See the Wiki portion here on github for extensive explanation.
+How to play and feature explanation is accessible from the main menu.
+See the Wiki portion here on github for extensive explanation.

 # Features